 Tried and true, this tool is a great, uncluttered way to see whether domain names are registered or still available, and for many even provide contact information for the owner, in the event that it is an undeveloped domain name that you may be interested in purchasing.

 While this is a tool that we discovered much more recently (about 5 or so years ago), it can be extremely helpful for running the same type of searches as Whois.Net, as well as show you options for the same or similar names that may be available in other extensions, such as .net, .us, .info, .cc, .org, and many others.

-Ok, those are our top two resources for finding available domain names, and checking to see who owns a domain.
+Ok, those are my top two resources for finding available domain names, and checking to see who owns a domain.

 If you’d like to see more tutorials in this series, drop a comment below.